Youth voter turnout in Georgia runoffs shows signs of sustained enthusiasm post-November

 Years-long turnout efforts

 Of those who have already cast their ballots for the runoffs, 90,000 had not voted in November — including those who were too young to vote, according to a Washington Post analysis of state data.
-The median age of that group of voters is younger, and a greater percentage is Black, compared with the rest of the early voters, data show.
+The median age of that group of voters is younger, and a greater percentage is Black, compared with the rest of the early voters, data shows.
 Of that group, as many as 4,400 are 18 years old, according to The Post’s analysis.

 Youth voter registration has spiked in the past four years, and young Black voters have been particularly influential in Georgia in both the 2018 gubernatorial campaign of Democrat Stacey Abrams and then Biden’s election in November, according to research by Tufts University’s CIRCLE, a nonpartisan organization focused on youth engagement.